denis-fekete/ipp-project1/README.md

 **Login: xfeket01**

 ### Quick Summary
-IPP project 1 is an lexical code analyzer of IPPcode24 language.
+IPP Project 1 is an lexical code analyzer of IPPcode24 language.
 Script in python takes IPPcode24 code as an input and converts it into an XML file in correct format and controls lexical errors.